ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 getting started, to avoid double work and/or disappointment later.
 A good way to do this is to open an `issue on
 GitHub <https://github.com/ESMValGroup/ESMValTool/issues>`__.
-This is also a good way to get help.
+This is also a good way to get help with the implementation.

 Getting started
 ---------------